 Kenzie: I think the answer will be less because Brad gave some marbles away.

-Now, instead of several of your students randomly adding the numbers in the word problem together (maybe this isn’t an epidemic in your classroom, but it used to be in ours), they are thoughtfully processing the problem and working to answer the question.
-It is at this point that you apply numbers to the problem.
-For example:
+Now, instead of several of our students randomly adding the numbers in the word problem together (maybe this isn’t an epidemic in your classroom, but it used to be in ours), they are thoughtfully processing the problem and working to answer the question.
+It is at this point that we insert numbers into the problem.

 Brad had 18 marbles.